How to import projects in Gryzzly

 1. [project]: your project

-1. [expense]: a expense in your project
+1. [purchase]: a expense in your project

 2. [discount]: a discount in your project